ibm-cloud-docs/vpc/vni-add-fip.md

 {: #vni-terraform-add-fip}
 {: terraform}

-The following example adds a floating IP address to a virtual network interface by using Terraform:
+The following example attaches a floating IP address to a virtual network interface by using Terraform:

 ```terraform
 resource "ibm_is_virtual_network_interface_floating_ip" "my_vni_floatingip" {